AlaminJust/autocomplete-trie-search/README.md

-`For inserting 10000 data it's taking only 225 ms` `For taking suggestion, the suggestion method take onle 5 ms`
+`For inserting 10000 data it's taking only 225 ms`

+`For providing suggestion, the suggestion method take onle 5 ms`

 Same time will take for update, delete a text from this data structure.
 # Products usage